lb3361/gigatron-lcc/README.md

 	the indicated rom version.
 The default is `v5a` which does not provide much support at this point.

-  * Option `-cpu=[456]` indicates which VCPU version should be targeted.
+  * Option `-cpu=[4567]` indicates which VCPU version should be targeted.
 Version 5 adds the instructions `CALLI`, `CMPHS` and `CMPHU` that came with ROMv5a.
-Version 6 will support AT67's new instruction once finalized.
+Version 6, which comes with ROMvX0, is not a strict supersed of version 6 because it changes the encodings of CMPHS/CMPHU.
+Version 7, which comes with DEV7ROM is a strict superset of version 5.
+Version 6 and 7 are mutually incompatible.
+GLCC offers primary support for version 7 but can generate version 6 encodings for some of its instructions.
     The default CPU is the one implemented by the selected ROM.

   * Option `-map=<memorymap>{,<overlay>}` is also passed to the linker and specifya memory layout for the generated code.
 The default